 I was diagnosed with autism spectrum disorder at age 14.
 At first, I was surprised — “What?
 I'm autistic?” — but when I started reading about autism it made so much sense.
 Finally I had a way to understand myself.
 I started talking to other actually autistic people online and told them about my problems with loud noises.
 They said many people on the autism spectrum are extremely sensitive to sound and it's one of the major causes of sensory overload and meltdowns.

-My new autistic friends suggested I get earplugs and noise canceling headphones and wear them whenever I’m going to be in a place with loud or annoying sounds.
-I did and they helped so much that headphones became one of my special interests!
-I’m obsessed with finding the very best autism noise canceling headphones.
-I’ve learned that headphones can also help other neurodivergent people with conditions like sensory processing disorder and ADHD.
+I'm obsessed with finding the very best autism noise canceling headphones.
+I've learned that headphones can also help other neurodivergent people with conditions like sensory processing disorder and ADHD.

-I learned there are 3 kinds of headphones that can help with sound if you have autism and/or sensory processing disorder.
+There are 3 kinds of headphones that can help with sound if you have autism and/or sensory processing disorder.
 They are noise reduction headphones and earplugs, noise canceling headphones, and sleep headphones.
-Here’s everything you need to know about them from an autistic perspective!
+Here's everything you need to know about them from an autistic perspective!

 Autism Noise Reduction Headphones